garaceg/SalesTaxesApp/README.md

 CalculateTotal,
 IsTaxExempt,
 IsNotTaxExempt,
-IsIimportedGood
+IsimportedGood

-The system also allows to manage Inventory, the only functionality missing is in regards taking into consideration Tax-Free states.
+Inventory information is prepopulated but can be edited if needed.

-The solution was created using Visual Studio 2022 and C#.
+The system also allows to manage Inventory, the solution was created using Visual Studio 2022 and C#.